Krillian111/upgraded-palm-tree/README.md

 - GET /services
   - pagination (go into detail about design choice)
   - filter/search (exact match on name only)
+    - add index on name
   - sorting (lexicographical by name, elaborate on other options)
-  - return limited data model of service
 - GET /services/{service_id}
   - return full data model of service
   - expand option for version